bors-ng/bors-ng.github.io/getting-started.md

 If some-user happens to be the pull request author, you can also use the shorthand `delegate+` command.

+# More info

+You can find more info in the [reference manual].

+[reference manual]: reference.md

 # If it doesn't work

 It might be one of these common problems: